 It brought me a great sense of pride to represent TRU throughout my education journey.
 I spent many years working in the field of education.
 This made the final achievement

 You're only given a little spark of madness, you mustn't lose it.
-Robin Williams from home I started to show improvement.
-By the end of my studies, I flourished.
-I studied abroad in Australia for a semester, came back and became a TRU World ambassador and an Indigenous mentor.
+Robin Williams

 - Geraldine Bob